klleung72781/fintech_project_2/README.md

-Group Two was able to find a profitable model with the methodology.
+Group Two was able to find a potentially profitable model with the methodology.
 The model is illustrated at https://github.com/klleung72781/fintech_project_2/blob/main/TRADING_MODEL.ipynb.
 In terms of indicators used, this model results from the use of a single signal, the EWM with windows equal to 50 and 100.

 ## Conclusions

+One may draw as a conclusion from this project that it is possible to establish a trading system with an endogenous trading model that may generate profit.
+Furthermore, given the results, one may also gather that combinations of indicators and models may themselves serve as useful indicators for the prediction of prices and movements of prices.
+Group Two successfully composed a system trades automatically based on generated models from coded signals, but this system may provide further value as a tool for what is possible.
+It is worthy to note that the models could be run multiple times.

 ## Future Pursuits